 Africans – From the early 17th century to the mid 18th century, over a million Africans came as slaves, mainly to work in the sugar cane fields.
 With them came their cooking traditions and ingredients, including okra, pigeon peas, plantains, and taro root.

-Chinese and Asian Indians – When slavery was abolished and the need for workers continued to grow, indentured Chinese and Asian Indians arrived in large numbers.
+Chinese and Indians – When slavery was abolished and the need for workers continued to grow, indentured Chinese and Indians arrived in large numbers.
 Their culinary styles and foods (such as wok cooking and curry) migrated with them.

 Other influences – Because of their close proximity, the cooking techniques and foods from Mexico, Central America, and northern South America easily crossed the sea to the islands.